gvarad/gvarad/README.md

 # 💫 About Me:
-Motivated DevOps/Cloud Engineer with hands-on experience in CI/CD pipeline design, containerization using Docker, Kubemetes<br>orchestration, and cloud infrastructure across AWS, GCP, and Azure through academic projects and Intemship.
+Motivated DevOps/Cloud Engineer with hands-on experience in CI/CD pipeline design, containerization using Docker, Kubemetes<br>orchestration, and cloud infrastructure across AWS, GCP, and Azure through projects and Intemship.
 Proficient in<br>Terraform for Infrastructure as Code, Git-based version control workflows, and Linux server administration.
 Experienced in<br>monitoring and observability using Prometheus, Grafana, Datadog, and CloudWatch, Eager to contribute to high-performing<br>DevOps teams focused on automation, scalability, and continuous delivery.

 ## 🌐 Socials: